osmosis-labs/osmosis/CONTRIBUTING.md

 **state-compatible**, we must backport it to the last major release branch e.g.
 `v11.x` when the next major release is v12.

-This helps to minimize the diff for a major upgrade review process.
+This helps to minimize the diff of a major upgrade review process.

 Additionally, it helps to safely and incrementally test state-compatible changes by doing smaller patch releases.
 Contrary